pranavphoenix/VisionXformer/README.md

 - Hybrid Vision Performer (ViP)
 - Hybrid Vision Nyströmformer (ViN)
 - LeViN (Replacing Transformer in LeViT with Nyströmformer)
+- LeViP (Replacing Transformer in LeViT with Performer)

 We have adapted the codes for ViT and linear transformers from @lucidrains